Erik Jones: NASCAR

-Truck Series
+Gander RV & Outdoors Truck Series

 2013

-In March 2013, Kyle Busch Motorsports announced that it had signed Jones to drive in five age-eligible Camping World Truck Series races in the team's No. 51 Toyota Tundra, driving at Martinsville Speedway, Rockingham Speedway and Iowa Speedway, as NASCAR relaxed the "Kyle Busch Rule" in that series where the minimum age was reduced from 18 to 16 at ovals shorter than 2,000 meters and road courses.
+In March 2013, Kyle Busch Motorsports announced that it had signed Jones to drive in five age-eligible Camping World Truck Series races in the team's No. 51 Toyota Tundra, driving at Martinsville Speedway, Rockingham Speedway, and Iowa Speedway, as NASCAR relaxed the "Kyle Busch Rule" in that series where the minimum age was reduced from eighteen to sixteen at ovals shorter than 2,000 meters and road courses.
 Jones finished second in his third career start in the series at Iowa.
 In October, Jones added another prestigious late model trophy to his collection, winning the Winchester 400.

-On November 8, 2013, Jones became the youngest driver ever to win in the history of NASCAR's top-level competition to that time, winning the Lucas Oil 150 at Phoenix International Raceway over Ross Chastain at the age of 17 years, five months and eight days.
+On November 8, 2013, Jones became the youngest driver ever to win in the history of NASCAR's top-level competition to that time, winning the Lucas Oil 150 at Phoenix International Raceway over Ross Chastain at the age of seventeen years, five months and eight days.

 2014

-In January 2014 it was announced that Jones would return to KBM in the Truck Series for 2014, competing in all age-eligible events and selected longer track events after he turned 18.
-On July 11, at Iowa Speedway, Jones dueled Ryan Blaney and ultimately held him off for the win.
-On September 13, at Chicagoland Speedway, Jones qualified for Kyle Busch, who would later go on and win the race.
-On September 27, Jones won at Las Vegas Motor Speedway for his first longer track win.
-On November 7, Jones picked up his 4th career Truck Series win under the red flag at Phoenix, due to a power outage.
+In January 2014, it was announced that Jones would return to KBM in the Truck Series for 2014, competing in all age-eligible events and selected longer track events after he turned eighteen.
+On July 11, 2014, at Iowa Speedway, Jones dueled Ryan Blaney and ultimately held him off for the win.
+On September 13, 2014, at Chicagoland Speedway, Jones qualified for Kyle Busch, who would later go on and win the race.
+On September 27, 2014, Jones won at Las Vegas Motor Speedway for his first longer track win.
+On November 7, 2014, Jones picked up his fourth career Truck Series win under the red flag at Phoenix, due to a power outage.